 Additional Costs and Information

-You will also need to purchase your own personal protective equipment such as hats, boots, body protectors etc.
+You will also need to purchase your own personal protective equipment such as hats, boots and body protectors.

 What Could I Do Next?